-OPERATIONS SECTION
+OPERATIONS DIVISION

-The Park City Police Department Patrol Operations division is comprised of 36 full-time Patrol Officers and 6 Patrol Sergeants.
+The Park City Police Department Patrol Operations division is comprised of 18 full-time Patrol Officers, 6 Patrol Sergeants and a Field Operations Captain.
 However, the total number of sworn personnel that represents the Park City Police Department throughout the year can vary significantly.
-The number can range from 36 full-time officers to over 120 depending on the time of year and which Special Events are planned.
+The number can range from 36 full-time officers to over 120 (special event/contract officers) depending on the time of year and which Special Events are planned.
 This increases the complexity of deploying our resources but allows for a tailored approach to managing personnel.